AFTERWAKE/IRCBots/pointBot/README.md

 ## Usage Notes
 #### Setup
-- Check main.py and verify the IRC server is correct.
 - Check the IRC info in the class definition and make sure it is correct.
+- Check main() and verify the IRC server is correct.
 - Make sure the file paths are correct.
 - Choose the start/stop hours.
-- Then run main.py from command line to join your chosen channel.
+- Then run pointBot.py from command line to join your chosen channel.

 #### Starting the point game:
 - If you're starting the game for the first time that day, run the "reset" command.